Icelk/dotfiles/README.md

 > Right, almost forgot, I use **Arch Linux**.
 Sorry, `i use arch btw` 😎

-Removing the Nvidia packages and changing the [µcode](https://wiki.archlinux.org/index.php/Microcode) should be enough to make it vendor agnostic.
+Removing the Intel packages and changing the [µcode](https://wiki.archlinux.org/index.php/Microcode) should be enough to make it vendor agnostic.

 Wayland should function regardless (see `config/hyprland.conf`)